sdaulton/TaxiPrediction/Homepage.md

 ![image](https://github.com/sdaulton/TaxiPrediction/raw/master/images/Actual-Predicted.gif)

-The above image shows the Actual Vs Predicted number of pickups at different locations & times during any given Monday
+The above image shows the number of pickups on a Monday predicted using a random forest regressor on the the left and the actual number of pickups on the right.
+The sheet number at the top of each image corresponds to the hour of the day.

 ## A NYC icon: the yellow taxicab